WHAT IS IT?

 The objective is to prevent sperm from entering the semen, 95% of which is just support fluid made by glands called the prostate and seminal vesicles, located in the pelvis behind and beneath the bladder.

 Anatomy After Vasectomy

 Sperm are made in the testes

-From each testicle, sperm move through a long curled-up tube behind the testis (the epididymis) wherein they become mature.
-From there, they swim up a foot-long tube (the vas) which guides them up to the channel (urethra) through which men urinate and ejaculate.
+From each testicle, sperm move through a long curled-up tube behind the testis (EPIDIDYMIS) wherein they become mature.
+From there, they swim up a foot-long tube (VAS) which guides them up to the channel (URETHRA) through which men urinate and ejaculate.
 Just before entering the urethra, the left and right vas tubes are enlarged, and it is here, behind the bladder, where many sperm are stored between ejaculations.

 Male Anatomy – Sperm Production

 The easiest place to access the vas tubes is just ABOVE the testes where the vas tubes are just beneath the thin scrotal skin, EASY to feel and very mobile.

 Vas is grasped through the skin and elevated

 During SimpleVas® Vasectomy, Dr. Guarín administers an ANESTHETIC SOLUTION with a pressure spray applicator (MadaJet®) to numb the scrotal skin and the vas tubes, WITHOUT using any needles.

 Anesthesia: Needle Vs. No-Needle